-We have settled a large number of semi-truck accident cases throughout Indiana and we often receive a common question from our callers involved in these accidents:
+We have settled a large number of semi-truck accident cases throughout Indiana and our Indianapolis truck accident attorney often receives a common question from our callers involved in these accidents:

 "Will my case take longer because it involved a semi-truck?"

 The answer to this question will always depend on the details of your particular incident, however, there are a few general factors that you can use to help understand why a semi-truck injury claim may take longer to settle than one not involving a big-rig.

 A Thorough Liability Investigation Is a Critical First Step

 It is not uncommon for an insurance company to try and place a portion of fault on the victim even when they have zero liability.
 To ensure fault is properly assigned to the semi-truck driver and the trucking company, these claims often see the insurance company and the plaintiff's law firm engage in a series of complex liability investigations.

 In most instances, the Granger truck accident lawyers of Keller & Keller will often place a physical hold on the semi-truck so that evidence does not disappear.
 This allows our attorneys to take as much time as they need to appropriately investigate physical damage as well as look for signs of any possible defects related to the semi-truck.

 A professional legal investigation can increase the amount of time it takes to settle a case, but it also unveils critical information that ultimately ensures a victim receives fair compensation for the injuries they sustained as well as their pain and suffering.